-- A hash algorithm (SHA: Secure Hash Algorithm) - A signature algorithm (RSA: initials of the three inventors or ECDSA: Elliptic Curve Digital Signature Algorithm)
+- A hash algorithm (SHA: Secure Hash Algorithm) - A signature algorithm (RSA: initials of the three inventors, ECDSA: Elliptic Curve Digital Signature Algorithm or ECSDSA: Elliptic Curve Schnorr Digital Signature Algorithm)

 The strength of RSA encryption depends on the size of the key used.
 With every doubling of the key length, decryption is six to seven times slower.